GoAMATEUR/CS175-Assignments-2021Fall/README.md

 + Filter by course and type (personal notification or course assignments).
 + Curriculum Page listing all the courses of this semester and last enrollments.
 + Curriculum Timetable
-+ Curriculum Page with three tabs: Assignment list, syllabus and detailed information with visualization. **(Still working on it)**
++ Curriculum Page with three tabs: Assignment list, syllabus and detailed information with visualization and a Baidu map widget showing the lecture location.
 + All the data on the timeline are maintained in a dataset.
 Other data, such as Curriculum Timetable data, are loaded from self-defined json file.